lsimkins/larvelessboot-kickstart/README.md

 - Twitter Bootstrap 2
 - LESS

-### Extends:
+### Extras:
-- Laravel Asset class and Container to work with LESS
+- Laravel Asset class and Container extended to work with LESS
+- Base controller allows "any_{$method}" actions as a catch-all in restful controllers